kdemarest/worldr/Life - Sophonts.md

 # Sophonts

 **Humans** - You know who they are
+**Orophagians** - A group of dwarf-like shape changers, servants of the Ward of Shaping.
+While technically human, they are deeply transformed.
 **Austra** - Ultra-pacifistic simians with a pure focus on the good of the community.
 They suicide rather than suffer slavery, to make capturing other Austra pointless.
 **Moai** - Stony Jovian natives, not bright, but strong and spiritual.
 Enslaved by Corruptor.
 **Zocto** - Eight armed Europans.
 Those who migrated to Jupiter are muscled, the very few who remain on Europa are spindly